Junior Independent Work

 The fall JP may take many formats.
 Different advisors prefer different approaches, and you can discuss the options with your advisor.
 Make sure you clarify with your advisor exactly what is expected of you.

-In a second common approach, you will find a topic that overlaps both your interests and your advisor’s expertise.
-You will research the topic, find the relevant scientific literature, and write a review paper on that literature, including your own critical analysis and interpretation.
+In one common approach, you will find a topic that overlaps both your interests and your advisor’s expertise.
+You will research the topic, find the relevant scientific literature, and write a review paper on that literature.
+However, the literature review must be more than a recounting of what others have done.
+You should formulate an open question of interest, and use the literature to explore that question.

-In a third common approach, you will become a part of the research team, working with your faculty advisor as well as the graduate students and other researchers in the lab group.
+In a third common approach, you will become a part of a research team, working with your faculty advisor as well as the graduate students and other researchers in the lab group.
 At the end of the fall semester, you will be required to submit a paper describing your work to date.
-The paper typically contains an introduction that reviews the relevant literature, a methods section describing your experimental procedures, and a discussion of the possible outcomes and their interpretations.
+The paper should explain the questions being investigated empirically and place them in the context of the larger literature background.
 You may also include any results you have by that time.
 The exact format of the paper will depend on your discussions with your advisor.

-The fall JP is typically 15 to 20 pages.
-It should be double-spaced and must be submitted in a journal format that is pre-approved by your advisor.
+The fall JP should be 10 to 20 pages (about 2500 – 5000 words).
+Longer is not better.
+You should be able to cover your topic concisely.
+The paper should contain a title page; an abstract (a short, 100 – 300 word summary); the main text, divided up into sections with headings; and references.
+The references should be to appropriate sources, primarily published papers in scientific journals.
+The number of references depends on your topic, but are often between about 10 and 30.
+The paper should be double-spaced and must be submitted in a journal format that is pre-approved by your advisor.
 The default format for Psychology independent work is to follow the instructions of the American Psychological Association.
 The APA Style Manual (reference book format) is available in the Lewis Science Library.
 Frequently asked questions and general style guidelines can also be found online at APA.org.
-You can also direct library and formatting questions to the staff at the Lewis Science Library.

 Spring Semester Junior Paper